maolro/raldamain/en/rules/ranks/Elemental magic/magia de tierra.md

 <u>Elemental parry:</u> You parry attacks with your element.
 An elemental parry is a reaction which allows you to use your attack dice defensively.
 You can protect yourself from all attacks, once per turn you can cancel a generated success (2 times at Rank III and 3 times at Rank V).

-<u>Eneregy reservoir:</u> You can choose to suffer 2 non-lethal damage to increase the strength of your attacks.
+<u>Elemental overflow:</u> You can choose to suffer 2 non-lethal damage to increase the strength of your attacks.
 With this, you can increase the size of your stone by 5 cubic feet (+1 base damage), make an additional attack or destroy a block of petrous material of size 10 square feet.
 Energy reservoir can only be used once per turn.

 ## Rank II